-A stock that has a financial risk and a low standard of corporate regulations often lead to long-term problems and has a low chance of recovering.
+A stock that has a financial risk and a low standard of corporate regulations often leads to long-term problems and has a low chance of recovering.
 These stocks will have short bursts of upward movements but will have a long-term downward trend.

-Do a market analysis of the sector you are investing in, if the industry shows a history of high volatility- you should remain of cautious before you invest too much money into it.
+Do a market analysis of the sector you are investing in, if the industry shows a history of high volatility- you should remain cautious before you invest too much money into it.

 6. Don’t put all your eggs in one basket- Diversify your portfolio!